-4. Contact Curtis Acosta to invite him to your school, community or school board meeting to learn more about closing the achievement gap through putting ethnic studies into
+5. Contact Curtis Acosta to learn more about closing the achievement gap by putting ethnic studies into the core curricula.

 7. Take action with Green America today, and tell chocolate companies that you believe that children deserve to have happy and healthy childhoods away from cocoa fields.

 8. Find out more about public banking legislative initiatives.

 9. Explore a vast resource of readings, videos and guides to the New Economy.
 Host a reading group on a topic that appeals to you.

 11. Subscribe to Yes!
 Magazine for stories of powerful ideas and practical actions happening around the country.